How to add shore power to your campervan electrical system to charge leisure batteries from the mains supply.

-For those who spend any time on campgrounds with mains power supply, an RV electrical hookup (240v or 110v) is a perfect way of recharging leisure batteries and powering household appliances.
+For those who spend time on campgrounds with a mains power supply, an RV electrical hookup (240v or 110v) is a perfect way to recharge leisure batteries and power household appliances.

-With the right setup, you can plug in the campervan to a mains supply.
+With the proper setup, you can plug in your RV camper to a mains supply.

-AC power is delivered to a breaker box, just as it in a house.
+AC power is delivered to a breaker box, like in a house.

 This allows you to use AC appliances on a mains circuit – ideal for running air conditioning units and microwaves.

-A battery charger (or power converter) changes AC power to DC so charges the leisure batteries too.
+A battery charger (or power converter) changes AC power to DC, so it charges the leisure batteries too.

-This post takes you through everything you need to know about installing shore power in your campervan.
+This post takes you through everything you need to know about RV shore power and how to install shore power in your camper.

 Need help & advice with your electrical setup?